georg-jung/MozJpegSharp/README.md

-# .NET wrapper for libjpeg-turbo
+# .NET wrapper for mozjpeg
 [![Build Status](https://dev.azure.com/qmfrederik/AS.TurboJpegWrapper/_apis/build/status/quamotion.AS.TurboJpegWrapper?branchName=master)](https://dev.azure.com/qmfrederik/AS.TurboJpegWrapper/_build/latest?definitionId=12&branchName=master)

+## Credits

+This is heavily based on [`Quamotion.TurboJpegWrapper`](https://github.com/quamotion/AS.TurboJpegWrapper).
+Most credits go to Quamotion.
+This project replaces the used libjpeg-turbo with mozjpeg to achieve higher compression rates.

 libjpeg-turbo is a JPEG image codec that uses processor instructions to accelerate JPEG compression and decompression.